eyvmal/csharp-tdd-oop-bobs-bagels/domain.md

 Bagel			RemoveFilling(Filling filling)				Remove a filling							true if successful
-																										false if it doesnt exist Bagel			GetFillingsPrice()							Get the price of all available fillings		List of fillings and price
+																										false if it doesnt exist Bagel			GetFillingsPrice()							Get the price of all available fillings		List of fillings and price Basket			GetDiscounts()								Gets the discount of the basket				dictionary of SKU and discount for that item